patzly/grocy-android/app/src/main/assets/README.md

 ## Bugs

-- bottom menu and fab not clickable after back press from Purchase
 - crash on batch activity after press back from "product edit" or "add to shopping list"
 - sort product groups and locations in filter menu alphabetically (stock and master products)